AI CODE REVIEW

 • org-wide metrics

-… but the headline is that our AI developer summary reads the team’s work and writes the story.
+…but the headline is that our AI-powered developer productivity tool reads the team’s work and writes the story.

-P.S.- Even a person without much code knowledge can understand the tasks at a glance, that’s the beauty of our AI developer summary.
-This USP closes the loop between what shipped and why it improved velocity, quality, and security, so you can move decisions forward without another status meeting.
+P.S.- Even someone without deep code knowledge can understand the tasks at a glance.
+That’s the beauty of our AI developer summaries.
+This USP closes the loop between what shipped and why it improved velocity, quality, and productivity in engineering, so you can move decisions forward without another status meeting.

 TL;DR outcomes: